AleksandraBelousova/-Condition-prediction-based-on-fertility-data/README.md

 Visualisation of results:
 Visualised the importance of features and the final interpretation results.

-Stack & Libraries
+Stack & Libraries:
-Python, Pandas, Sklearn
+- Python, Pandas, Sklearn
-Imbalanced-learn for working with unbalanced data
+- Imbalanced-learn for working with unbalanced data
-SHAP for model interpretation
+- SHAP for model interpretation
-Matplotlib and Seaborn for visualisation
+- Matplotlib and Seaborn for visualisation